 - Spasm in the bladder and lower back

-- The patient will verbalize an absence of flank pain and dysuria.
+- Patient will verbalize an absence of flank pain and dysuria.

-- The patient will report satisfactory pain control at a level of less than 3 on a scale of 0-10.
+- Patient will report satisfactory pain control at a level of less than 3 on a scale of 0-10.

 1. Assess the patient’s urinary symptoms.